How we are helping

 Our aid program in Nauru is focused on the needs of the broader Nauruan community and the development priorities of the Government of Nauru - improving public sector management, investing in nation building infrastructure and supporting human development.

 We will work towards consolidating investments, targeting resources and increasing the effectiveness and efficiency of critical sectors such as health and education.
 We will strengthen synergies between Australian bilateral and regional investments, and between investments supported by DFAT and other Australian government agencies.
-Stronger integration of climate change, gender equality and disability inclusiveness considerations will be an essential aspect of Australia's development cooperation with Nauru going forward.
+Stronger integration of climate change, gender equality and disability inclusiveness considerations will be an essential aspect of Australia’s development cooperation with Nauru going forward.
 We will maintain a focus on major infrastructure developments, including construction of the new port facility and promoting access and opportunity through the new Learning Village and Community Sports Complex.
 As part of its broader cooperation with the Pacific, Australia is also working towards expanding participation in labour mobility opportunities, expanding people-to-people links and facilitating deeper trade integration.